MantrawadiSaiMeghana/New-York-Housing-Dashboard/README.md

-# New-York-Housing-Dashboard
+# New-York-Housing-Dashboard using MS Excel
-The New York Housing Dashboard provides an interactive analysis of housing listings across different cities and property types in New York.
-Built in Excel using power query, pivot tables, multiple charts, and slicer.
-This dashboard helps identify housing trends, price distribution, property sizes, and broker performance.
+Objective:
+The objective of this project is to analyze and visualize the New York housing market using an interactive dashboard.
+It focuses on identifying key trends in property types, average prices, locality-wise distribution, and broker performance.
+The goal is to provide clear insights for buyers, sellers, and investors to make informed real estate decisions.

+Dataset used: